The Different Kinds of Headaches

 Allergy Headaches

-Allergy headaches are a generalized headache that is accompanied by nasal congestion and watery eyes.
+Allergy headaches are generalized headache that is accompanied by nasal congestion and watery eyes.
 These headaches are usually caused by seasonal allergens like pollen and mold.
 Although these headaches are not preventable, they can be treated.
 Nasal cortisone-related sprays, antihistamines, and desensitization injections often treat allergy headaches.

 Aneurysm

-Aneurysms can mimic frequent migraines or cluster headaches but this condition is actually caused by a balloon-like weakness or bulge in the blood vessel wall.
+Aneurysms can mimic frequent migraines or cluster headaches but this condition is caused by a balloon-like weakness or bulge in the blood vessel wall.
 While aneurysms can rupture causing a stroke, they can also leak blood slowly, which can result in a sudden, unbearable headache, double vision, and a rigid neck.
 Those experiencing aneurysms can also rapidly lose consciousness.
 An aneurysm can be treated with surgery if discovered early.

 Caffeine-Withdrawal Headaches